Fairblock/dkg-protocol-testing/README.md

 ```
 In this example, anyone running this server will send wrong shares to validator 1.
 Other possible options for malicious behaviour are: `R2BadEncryption` and `R3FalseAccusation`

+## DKG Protocol Usage Guide

+To effectively utilize the DKG protocol, follow the outlined steps below:

+### 1. Set Up Validator Node
+First, establish a validator node in the DKG chain.
+You can do this by following the [node-setup guide](https://github.com/Fairblock/fairyring/blob/main/docs/validator/01_node_setup.md).
+Make sure to substitute any 'fairyring' specifics with the appropriate DKG chain details.

+### 2. Run Local tofnd Server
+Once your validator node is up and running, start your own `tofnd` server locally on your machine.

+### 3. Initialize DKG Process
+- Utilize the `single-server-testing.go` file to begin listening on the DKG chain for the `keygen-start` transaction and continue the protocol through running the `dkg-core`.

+### 4. Retrieve Final Share and MPK
+- Upon successful completion, the DKG share will be saved in a file named `share-{id}.txt`.
+- The Master Public Key (MPK) can be accessed from the chain by querying the `dkg-mpk` event.

+This guide should facilitate a smooth setup and operation of the DKG protocol.

 ## Benchmarking
 We have tested the protocol with `5` validators.
 The number of messages that are being broadcasted in each round are (n is the general number of validators):
 - Round 1: 5 broadcast messages (n)